Location: Gulpen, The Netherlands

 Interior: RH Interieurs

-– Tower house, 4 persons.
-This cabin is designed to make you feel like the king of the hill.
-Standing at the highest point of the park they have views across the Gulpen Valley that seem to go on forever.
+– Tower house: this cabin is designed to make you feel like the king of the hill.
+Standing at the highest point of the park they have views across the Gulpen valley that seem to go on forever.
 From a distance the towers look like abstract volumes that look like ancient watchtowers.
 This will be emphasized over time when the wood will turn grey, giving the cabin a more stone like appearance.
 Particularly remarkable is the view from the big window of the second floor bedroom that frames the landscape like a picture.
 The 3 floors are stacked with the staircase core in the back side of the cabin, livingroom at the ground floor and bedrooms with open bathrooms upstairs.
 The concept of a tower is possible only by having slender proportions in the verticality so, the footprint of the cabin is just 22 m2 for 8 m of height.
 The interior space is very compact, so white wooden planks were used in the interior to achieve the sensation of staying in a bigger space.